Fact Sheet 8a April 1996

 Am I or my family exposed to significant concentrations of VOC vapors?

-No VOCs were detected in the outdoor air samples.
-If vapors are present in high concentrations beneath one's home, it is possible for the vapors to come up into the house through sump pits and cracks in the foundation.
-The Illinois Department of Public Health (IDPH) and IEPA have sampled air from basements near Area 4 and to date no compounds have been detected in basement air above levels that would cause a health concern.
+The Illinois Department of Public Health (IDPH) and the Illinois EPA have sampled air from basements near Area 4 and to date no compounds have been detected in basement air above levels that would cause a health concern.
 These VOCs are found in common household products such as paints, glues, and cleaners so most homes have low levels.
-The IEPA may collect additional basement air samples, if soil gas samples indicate that additional samples are needed.
+The Illinois EPA may collect additional basement air samples, if soil gas samples indicate that additional samples are needed.

-Has the surface soil near Area 4 been tested.
+Has the surface soil near Area 4 been tested?

 Yes.
 To date, tests of surface soil indicate that no contaminants are present at levels that cause a health concern.